Here are some pointers on how to fine-tune the behavior of mice and trackpads.

 To make changes persistent (or close):

-Now copy the .txt and rename the copy to a .sh (script.txt > script.sh) - try to make the name brief and easy to remember.
+Once you've created a .txt draft of what you think your script should contain (and you should be testing all your script-lines directly on the cmd line to see if they work) copy that .txt and rename the copy to a .sh (script.txt > script.sh) - try to make the name brief and easy to remember.

 Now you have "script.sh" which is your own personal input-device-fixer.
 To make those fixes present all the time, you need this script to run at startup.
-You can try to setup something that runs at startup automatically, but it's a little complex on CloudReady (compared to init scripts on Ubuntu, etc).
+You can try to setup something that runs at startup automatically, but it's a little complex on CloudReady (compared to init scripts and .bashrc functionality on more typical Linux).

 Copy script.sh into your path and modify it to be executable by executing these three cmds: